XV-15 AEROACOUSTIC PROJECT

 The tilt rotor aircraft holds great promise for improving air travel in the future.
 It's benefits include vertical take off and landing combined with airspeeds comparable to propeller driven aircraft.
 However, the noise from a tilt rotor during approach to a landing is potentially a significant barrier to widespread acceptance of these aircraft.
 This approach noise is primarily caused by Blade Vortex Interactions (BVI), which are created when the blade passes near or through the vortex trailed by preceding blades.
 The XV-15 Aeroacoustic test measured the noise from a tilt rotor during descent conditions and demonstrated several possible techniques to reduce the noise.

 In 1997, the XV-15 Aeroacoustic test at NASA Ames Research Center measured acoustics and performance for a full-scale XV-15 rotor.
-A single XV-15 rotor will be mounted on the Ames Rotor Test Apparatus (RTA) in the 80- by 120-Foot Wind Tunnel.
+A single XV-15 rotor was mounted on the Ames Rotor Test Apparatus (RTA) in the 80- by 120-Foot Wind Tunnel.
 The test was conducted in helicopter mode with forward flight speeds up to 100 knots and tip path plane angles up to ± 15 degrees.
 These operating conditions correspond to a wide range of tilt rotor descent and transition to forward flight cases.

 Rotor performance measurements were made with the RTA rotor balance, while acoustic measurements were made using an acoustic traverse and four fixed microphones.
 The acoustic traverse provided limited directionality measurements on the advancing side of the rotor, where BVI noise is expected to be the highest.
 Baseline acoustics and performance measurements for the three-bladed rotor were obtained over the entire test envelope.
 Acoustic measurements were also obtained for correlation with the XV-15 aircraft In-flight Rotor Aeroacoustic Program (IRAP) recently conducted by Ames.